 We strive to advance the understanding of MS and its causes, investigate therapies to prevent exacerbations or disease progression, improve the function of those who have experienced MS-related disability, and improve the quality of life the people with MS experience.

 Over the past 20 years, our center has been involved in over 20 MS research trials.
 We have also participated in other non-drug related investigations and reports including studies of gastrointestinal and urological (bladder) dysfunction in MS, and explored issues in bariatric surgery for people with MS. Patients may be offered the opportunity to participate in studies ranging from symptomatic research to pharmaceutical clinical trials.
-Our practice participated in the phase 3 (final phase) research trials for the oral pills fingolimod (Gilenya) and dimethyl fumarate (Tecfidera) both of which received FDA approval.
+Our practice participated in the phase 3 (final phase) research trials for the oral pills fingolimod (Gilenya), dimethyl fumarate (Tecfidera) and a Phase 3 infusion every six months of ocrelizumab (Ocrevus) all of which received FDA approval.

 We have a Multiple Sclerosis and Related Disorders Research Registry for patients to contribute to MS research.
+Please contact our research coordinator at (412)864-1638, if you are interested in being added to the registry.
 Involvement in this registry may allow quicker, easier identification of people who are most appropriate for MS-related research.
 This registry is supported in part by the Ethel Vincent Charitable Trust, which also funds other research of MS every year right here at UPMC.

 We anticipate other studies soon and greatly appreciate the people with MS who have already participated in research at our center.